ros-gopigo3/gopigo3/README.md

 BRINGUP GOPIGO3

-   - `$ roslaunch gopigo3_bringup starter_kit.launch` for Starter Kit configuration: servomotors of the wheels + distance sensor
+   - `$ roslaunch bringup_car starter_kit.launch` for Starter Kit configuration: servomotors of the wheels + distance sensor

 TEST INDIVIDUALLY for each of the involved hardware